MichalOsadowski/ai-training/README.md

 ## 🎯 Roadmap

-- [ ] Support for more programming languages
 - [ ] Integration with CI/CD pipelines
 - [ ] Web interface
 - [ ] Batch processing